 Creating a Class with Methods and Properties:

-class BankAccount: """ Class for Bank Accounts""" type = 'Normal Account' # variable shared by all objects of the class def __init__(self, name): # default variables unique to each object: self.userName = name self.balance = 0.0 # Object Methods: def showBalance(self): print self.balance return def withdrawMoney(self, amount): self.balance -= amount return def depositMoney(self, amount): self.balance += amount return
+class BankAccount: """ Class for Bank Accounts""" type = 'Normal Account' # variable shared by all objects of the class def __init__(self, name): # This method is used to initialize an object on its creation # default variables unique to each object: self.userName = name self.balance = 0.0 # Object Methods: def showBalance(self): print self.balance return def withdrawMoney(self, amount): self.balance -= amount return def depositMoney(self, amount): self.balance += amount return

 The special method __init__() is automatically invoked when a new object is created.